Quaternionic superconductivity links spinful pairing, topology, and charge-$4e$ order: Introduction

 \section{Introduction}

-Modern superconductors frequently combine strong spin–orbit coupling (SOC), time-reversal symmetry (TRS) with $T^2=-1$, and multicomponent pairing that mixes singlet and triplet channels.
+Many superconducting platforms of current interest, especially noncentrosymmetric materials, interfacial superconductors, and spin--orbit-coupled heterostructures, combine strong spin--orbit coupling with fermionic time-reversal symmetry \((T^2=-1)\).
+In systems without inversion symmetry, parity is not a good quantum number; antisymmetric spin--orbit coupling can lift spin degeneracy and allow the superconducting order parameter to contain both even-parity singlet and odd-parity triplet components~\cite{GorkovRashba2001,Frigeri2004, Smidman2017,Fischer2023}.
+This setting provides a natural motivation for a matrix-valued, spin-resolved gap structure rather than a purely scalar Ginzburg--Landau order parameter.
 In the conventional complex $2\times2$ spin language, the spin content of the gap, Kramers constraints, and symmetry relations are spread across several matrices and gauge choices.
-Three practical issues routinely follow: (i) time-reversal constraints on the order parameter and on Ginzburg–Landau (GL) terms are cumbersome to track; (ii) placement into Altland–Zirnbauer (AZ) classes is not visible at the level of the working variables; and (iii) topological indices relevant to time-reversal-invariant (TRI) topological superconductors—with helical Majorana edge/surface states and Kramers pairs in vortices—are computed in a notation different from that used to write the Hamiltonian or GL theory.\cite{Nambu1960,deGennes1966,AltlandZirnbauer1997,SchnyderRyuFurusakiLudwig2008}
+Three practical issues routinely follow: (i) time-reversal constraints on the order parameter and on Ginzburg-Landau (GL) terms are cumbersome to track; (ii) placement into Altland-Zirnbauer (AZ) classes is not visible at the level of the working variables; and (iii) topological indices relevant to time-reversal-invariant (TRI) topological superconductors--with helical Majorana edge/surface states and Kramers pairs in vortices--are computed in a notation different from that used to write the Hamiltonian or GL theory.\cite{Nambu1960,deGennes1966,AltlandZirnbauer1997,SchnyderRyuFurusakiLudwig2008}